arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 - Bill

-Note that, it will be better to do the necessary calculations via using corresponding methods in the Customer, Operator or Bill class, not in the main Class.
-Some parts of the main class are given to you(input – output oerations) but, other 3 classes are given completely empty.
+Note that, it will be better to do the necessary calculations via using corresponding methods in the Customer, Operator, or Bill class, not in the main Class.
+Some parts of the main class are given to you (input-output operations); however, the other 3 classes are given completely empty.
 You’re expected to fill these classes with the given directions.

 ### Main.java

-Main Class is for the general input - output operations.
-You are going to read an input file that contains directions about the simulation and do the several actions, then you will print out the desired results into the output file.
-These directions will be explained in a detailed way, later on this document.
-Name of the input and output files will be given as arguments of the program.
+Main Class is for the general input-output operations.
+You are going to read an input file that contains directions about the simulation and do several actions, then you will print out the desired results into the output file.
+These directions will be explained in a detailed way, later on in this document.
+The name of the input and output files will be given as arguments of the program.
 For the input-output test cases, we are going to use your main class.